 Your individual FSU Zoom account settings impact what functionality is available to your students in the Zoom meetings that you schedule.
 For this reason, we strongly recommend that you configure your Zoom user settings so that your students only have the permissions in Zoom that you want them to have.

 If you will not be having any guest (non-FSU) lecturers speak to your class, then we recommend that you switch on the setting in your individual Zoom account for only allowing authenticated users to join your meetings.
-If you will have some guest speakers, then do not switch on this setting in your account.
+When you schedule your course meetings in Canvas, you will have the option to further restrict your meetings to FSU users only (your students will have to login to their FSU Zoom account; they will not be able to join your meetings anonymously or using a personal, non-FSU-affiliated Zoom account).
+If you are having some guest speakers who do not have their own Zoom accounts, then do not switch on this setting in your account.
 Instead, switch this setting on for individual meetings in your Canvas course that will not feature a guest speaker.

 One of the best ways to avoid Zoom hijacking is to schedule your course meetings using the Zoom integration in Canvas.
 This way, you don't need to share the join URL with your students, so no one can post the join URL for your meeting anywhere outside of Canvas.
 When posting a Canvas announcement or sending an email to your students, simply use the announcement to tell students to go to the "Zoom" area of the Canvas course to join the scheduled meeting.

 If you will not have any guest speakers in your Zoom meeting, we strongly recommend that you require users to authenticate to join the meeting.
 This way, only people who have Zoom accounts will be able to access your meeting.
 If desired, you can even restrict your course meetings to only allow FSU students, staff, and faculty to join them.